padhi-homelab/services/README.md

 ### Structure & Conventions

-- no files under the subdirectories mentioned below should be edited;
+- no files under subdirectories other than `env/` should be edited;
-  all changed must appear in `.gitignore`d files:
+  all other changed must appear in `.gitignore`d files:
   - a `server.env` file may store WAN FQDN, ACME configs etc.
   - `docker-compose.{up,down,clean}.{pre,post}_hook.user*.sh` scripts
     may contain additional hooks to be run